Fgc17/dotsafe/README.md

 #### .gitignore

-I highly recommend adding the generated client to your `.gitignore` file.
+Add the generated client to your `.gitignore` file.

+> [!IMPORTANT]
-Always generate the client on the CI/CD pipeline.
+> Always generate the client in the CI/CD pipeline.

 ```.gitignore
 # .gitignore